kooBH/OpenAudioLibraryStudy/README.md

 # manuals
-a few manuals for a few things
+a little manual for a few things

 **INDEX**<a name="index"></a>